 - If you are asked to insert Windows 10 installation media, be sure to do so.

 - Select Only the drive where Windows is installed > Just remove my files and click Reset.

-- Follow the instructions and wait for reset process to complete.
+- Follow the instructions and wait for the reset process to complete.

-After the reset all your installed applications and files will be removed, including any software cause for the BSoD.
-If the error appears again, it’s most likely that you have a faulty hardware.
+After the reset, all your installed applications and files will be removed, including any software cause for the BSoD.
+If the error appears again, it’s most likely that you have faulty hardware.

 SYSTEM_LICENSE_VIOLATION BSoD error can be troublesome, but we hope that you managed to fix it by using one of our solutions.

 Do share your troubleshooting experience with us via the comments section below.